marinrusu1997/thermopylae/packages/demo.express/README.md

 where application config files described in previous step are located.

 ### Databases
 MySQL 8 and Redis 6 Server instances need to be started.
 Keyspace notification events need to be enabled on Redis Server.
+Apache Kafka broker needs to be started.

 ## Usage
 ```typescript